doukremt/python-sophia/doc/tutorial.rst

 Traversing records
 ==================

 Records can be traversed in order with the :meth:`Database.iterkeys()`, :meth:`Database.itervalues()`, or :meth:`Database.iteritems()` methods, which yield respectively the keys, the values, or the pairs of (key, value) in the database.
-These methods take two optional arguments: the key at which to start iterating (which need not necessarily exist in the database), and the order in which the records should be traversed.
-Possible values for the `order` argument are:
+These methods take two optional arguments: the key at which to start iterating (which need not necessarily exist in the database, in which case the next one, if any, is chosen instead), and the order in which the records should be traversed.
+Possible values for `order` are:

 * :const:`sophia.SPGT`  - increasing order (skipping the key, if it is equal)
 * :const:`sophia.SPGTE` - increasing order (with key)
 * :const:`sophia.SPLT`  - decreasing order (skipping the key, if it is equal)
-* :const:`sophia.SPLTE` - decreasing order
+* :const:`sophia.SPLTE` - decreasing order (with key)

 By default, iteration is done in lexicographical order, and starts at the very first key in the database, including it.